Tris taking in an orphaned Glaki, planing on bringing her to Rosethorn and Lark when they get back home.

 Daja, Briar and Tris all working together to make a magical light-giving crystal to help Sandry with her fear of the dark.

 Just the whole story of the main four characters.
-When they started Tris and Briar hated everyone, Daja only liked Sandry- who was the only one trying to be at all friendly.
+When they started Tris and Briar hated everyone, and Daja only liked Sandry - who was the only one trying to be at all friendly to her, and later the only one of the group trying to bond with the rest at first.
 They grow into the greatest friends ever, even calling each other siblings.

-Tris offering to teach Briar how to read and him accepting, keeping in mind they spent the whole book angry and hating pretty much everyone.
+Tris offering to teach Briar how to read and him accepting, keeping in mind they spend much of the book angry and hating pretty much everyone.

 It's a tiny moment, but in "Cold Fire", a messenger gives Daja a message while she's working with a smith, at lunch time.
 The messenger, who works for the Ladraduns, is hungry (his boss doesn't feed her workers), and so the smith Daja's working with gives him some food and tells Daja to read the message carefully.
 Daja, getting his idea, keeps rereading the message until the messenger has finished his food and is given more.
 Then she gives him a huge tip.